U.S. flag

 Diagnosis/testing.

-The diagnosis of a DCX-related disorder is established in a proband by identification of a DCX pathogenic variant on molecular genetic testing.
+The diagnosis of a DCX-related disorder is established in a proband with a DCX pathogenic variant identified by molecular genetic testing.

 Management.

-Treatment of manifestations: Anti-seizure medication for epileptic seizures; deep brain stimulation may improve the seizure disorder in individuals with SBH; special feeding strategies in newborns with poor suck; physical therapy to promote mobility and prevent contractures; special adaptive chairs or positioners as needed; occupational therapy to improve fine motor skills and oral-motor control; participation in speech therapy, educational training, and enrichment programs.
+Treatment of manifestations: ASMs for seizures; deep brain stimulation may improve the seizure disorder in individuals with SBH; feeding strategies in newborns with poor suck and swallow; physical therapy to promote mobility and prevent contractures; special adaptive chairs or positioners as needed; occupational therapy to improve fine motor skills and oral motor control; participation in speech therapy, educational training, and enrichment programs.

-Surveillance: Regular neurologic examination and monitoring of seizure activity, EEG, and anti-seizure drug levels; regular measurement of height, weight, and head circumference; evaluation of feeding and nutrition status; assessment of psychomotor, speech, and cognitive development; prompt consultation in the event of novel neurologic findings or deterioration, aspiration, or infections; monitoring for orthopedic complications such as foot deformity or scoliosis.
+Surveillance: Regular neurologic examination and monitoring of seizure activity, EEG, and ASM levels; regular measurement of height, weight, and head circumference; evaluation of feeding and nutritional status; assessment of psychomotor, speech, and cognitive development; prompt consultation in the event of new neurologic findings or deterioration, aspiration, or infections; monitoring for orthopedic complications such as foot deformities or scoliosis.

 Genetic counseling.